Market

 Consolidated

-During the year under review, India Ratings and Research (IND-Ra) has reaffirmed your Company's existing credit rating at 'INDA '.
+During the year under review, India Ratings and Research (IND-Ra) has maintained your Company's Long Term issuer rating at 'IND A '.

 Your Company operates in two segments: (1) Spirit, Spirituous Beverages and allied products and (2) Marine Products.